mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 When you look for a solution you will think of trying some other plugins first.
 Thre are a few: [Multi-Branch Project](https://wiki.jenkins-ci.org/display/JENKINS/Multi-Branch+Project+Plugin), [Feature Branch Notifier](https://wiki.jenkins-ci.org/display/JENKINS/Feature+Branch+Notifier+Plugin) and others.
 The common problem with all of them is that they have their own support for SCMs including Git, that means you don't get to use the Git Plugin and all of its powerful features, instead you end up with a very limited version of it.

 I tried Multi-Branch Project plugin, it was OK, but not good enough.
 I couldn't get branch filtering to work, it kept picking up all the branches ignoring filters.
-There's no option to configure branch ageing, no branch merging strategies and so on.
+There's no option to configure branch aging, no branch merging strategies and so on.
 Finally, no simple and easy support for branched CI pipelines.

 This is what I meant by _harm_ in this case.
 You spend time trying different plugins and none of them would match Bamboo default functionality.

 But all is not lost.
 Once again you will be saved by Job DSL plugin.
 Paired with Git Plugin it can work miracles.
 While Git Plugin can't branch build projects it can work with branches as such.
 With one line of Groovy code you can fetch all the branches for your repository including information on their last update.
-Then with simple string regex match and date comparison you can filter branches just like Bamboo does, and then you can generate build project, organize them into folders and views to match Bamboo's UI.
+Then with simple string regex match and date comparison you can filter branches just like Bamboo does, and then you can generate build project for each branch, organize them into folders and views to match Bamboo's UI.
 Code a bit to generate branch pipelines, same for merging strategies and much more.

 [Follow this link](https://github.com/jenkinsci/job-dsl-plugin/wiki/Real-World-Examples) to find an example of getting branches for GitHub repository.

 If you are using Stash there is no direct support for it via Jenkins plugins afaik.
 But as long as you have API access you can follow [Bitbucket example]({% post_url 2015-02-08-bitbucket-branches--job-dsl %}) to have basic support for working with branches.
 If you don't feel like coding too much, you can wrap [some shell scripts]({% post_url 2014-05-29-atlassian-cli %}) in thin layer of Groovy code to get same results.

-Yes it takes time and learning to get used to Job DSL plugin, but the benefits are unmeasurable.
+Yes, it takes time and learning to get used to Job DSL plugin, but the benefits are unmeasurable.

 ## Pipelines